bobvawter/cacheroach/doc/cacheroach_principal_create.md

 ```
   -h, --help              help for create
       --label string      set the principal's label (defaults to username)
+  -o, --out string        write a new configuration file, defaults to username.cfg
       --password string   set a password when creating the principal
 ```